2w21234/privateST/README.md

    The directory contains .npz files for each spot, where the count key stores the raw expression values.
 * **Normalized True Expression:** `epoch_15.npz`

-   epoch_15.npz contains both the Normalized True Expression and Predicted Values.
+   epoch_15.npz contains  the Normalized True Expression and Predicted Values.
-   The predictions were generated using a model architecture with Max Pooling for downsampling and Standard ReLU activation (actual ReLU, not a polynomial approximation).
+   The predictions were generated using a model architecture with Average Pooling for downsampling and Standard ReLU activation (actual ReLU, not a polynomial approximation) in an unencrypted state.
 * **Trained Model:** The model weights for ResNet(224,64)_250 are provided in ```model/epoch_15_model_state_dict.pth``.
-This model was trained on the 22 training patients as described in the original paper.
+This model was trained on the 22 training patients as described in the paper.

 ---

 ## 2. Precomputed Statistics

-The `./model/precomputed_stats/` folder contains files generated from the full training set that are necessary for data preprocessing:
+The `./model/precomputed_stats/` folder contains precomputed files generated from the full training set that are necessary for data preprocessing:

 * `gene.pkl`: A list of the gene names.
 * `mean_expression.npy`: The corresponding mean gene expression values.